Late time interacting cosmologies and the Hubble constant tension: Main results and discussion

 \section{Main results and discussion}

 We start by discussing the results obtained within the canonical $\Lambda$CDM scenario.
-Table~\ref{tab:model_LCDM} presents the mean values and the $1\sigma$ errors on a number of different cosmological parameters.
-Namely, we show the constraints on $\omega_{cdm }\equiv\Omega_{0,cdm} h^2$, the current dark energy density $\Omegafld$, the current matter energy density $\Omega_{\rm 0,m}$, the Supernovae Ia intrinsic magnitude $M_B$, the Hubble constant $H_0$ and the clustering parameter $\sigma_8$ arising from three possible data combinations considered here and above described: CMB+SN+BAO (CSB), CMB+SN+BAO+$H_0$ (CSBH), CMB+SN+BAO+$M_B$ (CSBM).
-Interestingly, \emph{all} the parameters experience the very same shift regardless the prior is adopted on the Hubble constant or on the intrinsic Supernovae Ia magnitude $M_B$.
-The mean value of $H_0$ coincides for both the CSBH and the CSBM data combinations, as one can clearly see from the dashed and dotted black lines in Fig.~\ref{fig:h0}.
-Figure~\ref{fig:triangle_LCDM} presents the two-dimensional allowed contours and the one-dimensional posterior probabilities on the parameters shown in Tab.~\ref{tab:model_LCDM}.
-Notice that all the parameters are equally shifted when adding the prior on $H_0$ or on $M_B$, except for $\sigma_8$ which remains almost unchanged.
-Notice also that the value of the current matter density, $\Omega_{\rm 0,m}$, is smaller when a prior from SN measurements is considered: due to the larger $H_0$ value that these measurements imply, in order to keep the CMB peaks structure unaltered, the value of $\Omega_{\rm 0,m}$ should be smaller to ensure that the product $\omega_m h^2$ is barely shifted.
+Table~\ref{tab:model_LCDM} presents the mean values and the $1\sigma$ errors on a number of different cosmological parameters within this standard scenario.
+Namely, we show the constraints on $\omega_{cdm }\equiv\Omega_{0,cdm} h^2$, the current dark energy density $\Omegafld$, the Supernovae Ia intrinsic magnitude $M_B$, the Hubble constant $H_0$ and the clustering parameter $\sigma_8$ arising from the data combinations considered here and above described: CMB (C), CMB+BAO (CB), CMB+SN (CS), CMB+SN+BAO (CSB) and CMB+SN+BAO+$M_B$ (CSBM).

-We focus now on Model A, which refers to an interacting cosmology with $\wfld=-0.999$ and $\deltadmde<0$.
-Table~\ref{tab:model_A} presents the mean values and the $1\sigma$ errors on the same cosmological parameters listed above, with the addition of the coupling parameter $\deltadmde$, for the same three data combination already discussed.